hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/README.md

 ## Nitro Queries

-There are three types of Nitro queries:
+There are three types of Nitro queries.
+All of them can include Native and Dynamic SQL:

 - [General Purpose Queries](nitro-general-purpose.md) &mdash; Queries that return no data.
 - [Flat Select Queries](nitro-flat-selects.md) &mdash; Traditional selects enhanced with native SQL and Dynamic SQL.
-- [Structured Select Queries](nitro-structured-selects.md) &mdash; Advanced selects that return graphs of objects.
+- [Graph Queries](nitro-graph-selects.md) &mdash; Selects that return graphs of objects.